Ancient Airs and Dances

 Ancient Airs and Dances (Antiche danze ed arie) is a set of three orchestral suites by Italian composer Ottorino Respighi, freely transcribed from original pieces for lute.
 In addition to being a renowned composer and conductor, Respighi was also a notable musicologist.
-His interest in Italian music of the 16th, 17th, and 18th centuries led him to compose works inspired by the music of these periods.
+His interest in music of the Renaissance and Baroque periods led him to compose works inspired by the music of these periods.

 Suite No. 1 (1917)

 Suite No. 1 P 109 was composed in 1917.
 It was based on Renaissance lute pieces by Simone Molinaro, Vincenzo Galilei (father of Galileo Galilei) and additional anonymous composers.

 The orchestration calls for 2 flutes, 2 oboes, English horn, 2 bassoons, 2 horns in F, trumpet in D, harp, harpsichord and strings.

 Suite No. 2 (1923)

 Suite No. 2, P 138 was composed in 1923.
 It was based on pieces for lute, archlute, and viol by Fabritio Caroso, Jean-Baptiste Besard, Bernardo Gianoncelli, and an anonymous composer.
 It also includes an aria attributed to Marin Mersenne.